U.S. tax refund delays may surprise low-income filers

-NEW YORK Deep within the recesses of recent tax policy is a provision that will delay refunds for millions of taxpayers who file for two popular credits aimed at helping low-income workers.
+NEW YORK (Reuters) - Deep within the recesses of recent tax policy is a provision that will delay refunds for millions of taxpayers who file for two popular credits aimed at helping low-income workers.

 The Internal Revenue Service last week reminded filers that no refunds would be available before Feb.
 15 for returns claiming the Earned Income Tax Credit (EITC) and the Additional Child Tax Credit (ACTC).
 The changes stem from the Protecting Americans From Tax Hikes Act of 2015, known as PATH.